-You may also download the detailed import results, this is useful to get the issue keys of the imported test issues and also to see which tests were not imported and why.
+You may also download the detailed import results, this is useful to get the issue keys of the imported issues and also to see which issues were not imported and why.

-Example of 4 tests imported out of 5:
+Example of 2 issues imported out of 5:

-elementNumber field represents to which test the information corresponds (elementNumber 0 being the first test).
+elementNumber field represents to which issue the information corresponds to (elementNumber 0 being the first issue).